Superrehtard/old_diaspora_wiki/Installing-on-CentOS-Fedora.md

-*This page assumes that you're reasonably capable of installing packages in CentOS using Yum and that you've compiled software for linux before.*
+*This page assumes that you're reasonably capable of installing packages in CentOS/Fedora using Yum and that you've compiled software for linux before.*

 ## Installing Prerequisites